gardener/gardener/docs/development/autoscaling-specifics-for-components.md

    | (50, 100]   | `2500m`, `5200Mi` |
    | (100, inf.) | `3000m`, `5200Mi` |

+   The API server's min replicas count is 2, the max replicas count - 3.

    The `Baseline` mode is the used autoscaling mode when the `HVPA` and `VPAAndHPAForAPIServer` feature gates are not enabled.

 - `HVPA`